 The Group is committed to ensuring that properties meet all required licensing and other property regulatory requirements.
-The Group works closely with appropriate local Licensing Authorities to ensure that all licensing requirements are met and any changes are closely monitored.
+Failure of our Tenants to comply with licensing requirements could result in licenses being revoked which would have a direct impact on the Tenants' ability to trade.
+This is closely monitored by our Tenanted team overseen by the Trade Director to ensure compliance with licensing and trading regulations.
+The Group works closely with appropriate local Licensing Authorities to ensure that all licensing requirements are met, and any changes are closely monitored.